tinymce/tinymce-docs/_includes/configuration/rtc_encryption_provider.md

 ## `rtc_encryption_provider`

 The RTC plugin requires an encryption key for end-to-end encryption.
-This key is not sent to the {{site.cloudname}} server; the {{site.productname}} RTC service cannot read the editor content.
+This key is not sent to the RTC server; the {{site.productname}} RTC service cannot read the editor content.
 The encryption key is used by the [SubtleCrypto](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto) browser API to encrypt and decrypt the editor content in the user's browser.

 A key is required when the client needs to:
 1. Encrypt new data in the collaboration session.